 Of course, some companies already do not allow such types of request to be made via email.
 Those companies are not vulnerable to this type of scheme.
 Others send notifications to employees through their internal systems any time a change is made to their personal information.
 This is also a protection, though not a fool proof one.
 The key point here is that email should never be used for conveying or following any directions relating to financial transactions.
 That day is now officially over.

-There are many ways that payroll dollars are getting diverted by thiefs – other scams and hacks are definitely in use and businesses should always have several lines of defense to protect their data, secure all user credentials, scan its IT environment and protect against social engineering attempts.
-We simply want to send the alert out about a particularly effective scheme and offer a – voice verification – that can thwart it.
+There are many ways that payroll dollars are getting diverted by thiefs – other scams and hacks are currently in use as well.
+Businesses should always have several lines of defense to protect their data, secure all user credentials, scan its IT environment and protect against social engineering attempts.
+We simply want to send the alert out about a particularly effective scheme and offer a simple solutino – voice verification – that can thwart it.